Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

     ...

     if (data.level > 4 || data.level < 0) {
-        throw new MashupPlatform.wiring.EndpointTypeError('level out of range');
+        throw new MashupPlatform.wiring.EndpointValueError('level out of range');
     }

     ...